 - Eyes on ducks of this breed are positioned high on their heads.

-- Drakes weigh about three and a half to five pounds once they mature.
+- Drakes (males) weigh about three and a half to five pounds once they mature.

-- Mature Indian Runner duck hens often weigh roughly 3 to just over 4 pounds (aroudn 1.5 kgs).
+- Mature Indian Runner duck hens (females) often weigh roughly 3 to just over 4 pounds (around 1.5 kgs).
+This is a comparatively small size for ducks.

 Egg Production Of Indian Runner Ducks